aravind-sadharani/chandraveena/src/blog/r21-bihag/index.md

 ---
-title: "Two Madhyams Raga Bihag"
+title: "Raga Bihag with Two Madhyams"
 date: 2021-08-26
-image: "../../../images/"
+image: "../../../images/ytthumb-bihag.png"
-description: "Raga Bihag is a beautiful late evening / night Raga.
+description: "Raga Bihag is a beautiful late evening or night Raga.
 There are two versions of this Raga - one version with a single Madhyam - Komal Madhyam, and another with both the Madhyams.
 Here in this performance, I present Raga Alapana in Raga Bihag using both the Madhyams.
 There are 3 parts - Alap, Jod and Jhala, also known as Alapana and Tanam."
 ---
 <you-tube videoid="5qXFFVkv-IY"></you-tube>
 <br>

-Raga *Bihag* is a beautiful late evening / night Raga.
+Raga *Bihag* is a beautiful late evening or night Raga.
 There are two ways in which this Raga can be rendered.
-One version, which uses only Komal Madhyam, and a second version which uses both the Madhyams.
-In the latter version, the Tivra or the Sharp Madhyam is used as an *ati-shringar* (evoke a subtle emotion) *Hrasva* (subtle and short standing) note.
+One version uses only the Komal Madhyam, while the second version which uses both the Madhyams.
+In the latter version, the Tivra (sharp) Madhyam is used as an *Ati-shringar* (subtle ornamentation) and a *Hrasva* (soft and short) note.
 Here I present Raga Bihag with both the Madhyams.
-The Scale of the Raga as I present is:
+The scale of the Raga as I present it is:

-**Scale** - Sa Re Ga ma Ma Pa Dha Ni (refer to the Program Notes below for the notation).
+**Scale** - Sa Re Ga ma Ma Pa Dha Ni

-As you can see from the scale above, the four semi-tones together (Ga ma Ma Pa) can pose quite a challenge.
-These notes are used in accordance with [Lakshanas and Lakshyas](/blog/grammar-of-music/) of the Raga, and not necessarily as a *Krama* (in order) contiuous set of notes.  *Tivra Rishabh* (**Re**) and *Tivra Dhaivat* (**Dha**) are used in an *Alpatva* (very subtle and not often used) way.
+As you can see from the scale above, it has four consecutive semi-tones - Ga ma Ma Pa - which can pose quite a challenge.
+These notes are used in accordance with the [Lakshanas and Lakshyas](/blog/grammar-of-music/) of the Raga, and not necessarily as per their *Krama* (sequence).
+This Raga is also commonly performed without *Tivra Rishabh* (**Re**) and *Tivra Dhaivat* (**Dha**).
+However, in this presentation, Re and Dha are employed as *Alpatva* (very subtle and sparingly used).

-It is one of the many Ragas which uses both the *Madhyams* - *Komal Madhyam* (**ma**) and *Tivra Madhyam* (**Ma**).
-This creates quite a dilemma with regard to classifying this Raga.
-I have chosen to take Raga Bihag as a *Janya* (derivative) raga of Melakarta Mechakalyani (Family Kalyani) based on my understanding and the way I have approached this Raga - though some musicologists classify it under Bilwal (Melakarta Shankarabharanam).
+Being one of those Ragas which uses both the *Madhyams* - *Komal Madhyam* (**ma**) and *Tivra Madhyam* (**Ma**), it creates quite a dilemma with regard to classifying this Raga.
+I have chosen to take Raga Bihag as a *Janya* (derivative) raga of *melakarta Mechakalyani* or from the family of *Kalyani*.
+This is based on my understanding and based on the way I have approached this Raga.
+Some musicologists do classify it under the family of *Bilawal* or *melakarta Shankarabharanam*.

 In this presentation of *Raga Bihag* on Chandraveena, I present a Raga Alapana in three parts - Alap, Jod and Jhala also known as Alapana and Tanam.
-This Raga is commonly performed without Re and Dha.
-However, in this presentation, note the intricate usage of the two Madhyams, Rishabh and Dhaivat.

 Enjoy the music!

 ## Program Notes